mdcrosby/animal-ai/docs/lowLevelAPI.md

-# Python Low Level API
+# Python Low Level API: Braitenberg Agent Example

 AnimalAI is built with mlagents which provides a low level python API for interacting with agents.
 This tutorial shows how to run a hand-coded Braitenberg-style agent in AnimalAI using the low level API.
 This is intended mainly to show how the low level api works.